stancualbertstefan/stancualbertstefan/README.md

-- 👋 Hi, I’m @stancualbertstefan
+- 👋 Hi, I’m Albert,
-- 👀 I’m a doctor with a great passion in programming
+- 👀 I’m a doctor with a great passion in programming,
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning,
-- 💞️ I’m looking to collaborate on open source interesting projects
+- 💞️ I’m looking to collaborate on open source interesting projects,
 - 📫 How to reach me stancualbertstefan@gmail.com

 <!---